schleuder/schleuder-website/docs/index.md

 To create lists with schleuder-web log in as `root@localhost`.
 Managing lists is allowed to each list-admin.

-### SchleuderConf
+### schleuder-cli

-To use SchleuderConf please see the output of
+To use schleuder-cli please see the output of

-    schleuder-conf help
+    schleuder-cli help

 [↑](#top "Go to top of page")